Stop Seasonal Allergies Before They Start With Acupuncture

 For folks who suffer these symptoms, there are medicines that can help.
 But the cost can add up and side effects can make you sleepy or feel out-of-sorts.

-Acupuncture is an all-natural approach, one that goes back many centuries, and that doesn’t leave you feeling all logy and spaced out.
+Acupuncture as an integrative medicine approach is an all-natural approach, one that goes back many centuries, and that doesn’t leave you feeling all logy and spaced out.

-In addition to acupuncture, Williams said that many patients use essential oils and consult with her about diet.
+In addition to acupuncture, many patients use essential oils and change their diet.
 As a three-part approach, they often can dismiss the sniffs, coughs or constant tingling that comes with spring and fall allergies, which some 50 million Americans face.

 One-hour appointments for acupuncture include the placement of hair-thin needles in key points that help the body to use its own resources to deescalate the impact of pollen, ragweed and other irritants.
-Williams said in many cases, people who have found success with acupuncture can get proactive with the treatments and stop allergy suffering before it occurs.
+In many cases, people who have found success with acupuncture can get proactive with the treatments and stop allergy suffering before it occurs.